ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/configmap/using-configmap-for-enironment-variables/use-configmap-to-supply-environment-variables.md

 description: Leverage the power of ConfigMap to efficiently supply environment variables to your Kubernetes containers.
 Discover how to simplify and manage environment variables with our practical guide.
 ---

-# Using ConfigMap to Supply Environment Variables
+# Use ConfigMap to Supply Environment Variables

 Let's see how we can use ConfigMap to supply environment variables to containers running inside in a pod.